Washington’s Olympic Peninsula: Best Free, Beautiful Things To Do

 Hoh River Valley – map to road here

-Before we tell you where this is all we can say is safety First. a little-known spot on the Olympic Peninsula that is really remarkable is Murhut Falls. near the town of Brinnon, Falls is located in Olympic National Forest.
-It’s not within the national park but is off of forest service road up in the foothills.
+Before we tell you where this is all we can say is safety first.
+A little-known spot on the Olympic Peninsula that is really remarkable is Murhut Falls.
+Near the town of Brinnon, Murhut Falls is located in Olympic National Forest.
+It’s not within the National Park but is off of forest service road up in the foothills.
 Hiking to the falls is one of the best things to do on the Olympic Peninsula and is one of the more overlooked activities!

 Depending on water level, you can cross the rocks and logs to access the cave behind upper Murhut Falls.
-It’s loud and quiet at the same time and the dripping Moss is magical.
-The whole experience is quite remarkable and why it is on our 10 epic activities list for the Olympic Peninsula.
+It’s loud and quiet at the same time and the dripping moss is magical.
+The whole experience is quite remarkable and why it is one of our favorite activites on the Olympic Peninsula.

 Map to Murhut Falls trailhead here

 Both Sequim and Port Gamble have remarkable dahlia gardens, which are always one of the most beautiful sights.
-If you’re not familiar, dahlias are the brights and most interesting flower that blooms in fall.
+If you’re not familiar, dahlias are the brightest and most interesting flower that blooms in fall.
 They vary from knee-high to full grown man height and can range in color from pure white to striped blossoms.
 The flowers can be as small as an Oreo cookie or as large as a dinner plate.
 The best time to visit the Olympic Peninsula for the dahlia gardens is Mid-September to early fall.
 That’s when the dahlias are in their peak bloom.

 The Olympic Peninsula is an amazing place to experience these remarkable flowers.
 In Port Gamble, both in front of and behind the Port Gamble theater you’ll find the Dahlia Society’s gardens.
 In Sequim, at Carrie Blake Park, you’ll see a terraced garden near the amphitheater.
 It’s the perfect backdrop for a fall picnic when the dahlias are in bloom.

-Deading down to the southernmost part of the territory we cover here at Travel Olympic Peninsula, Cape Disappointment State Park in Ilwaco is in a class of its own.
-Bike pads, incredible views across the ocean, and two lighthouses make it a unique place.
+Heading down to the southernmost part of the territory we consider the complete Olympic Peninsula, Cape Disappointment State Park in Ilwaco is in a class of its own.
+Bike paths, incredible views across the ocean, and two lighthouses make it a unique place.
 It’s also technically part of Lewis and Clark National Park.

-Speaking of turquoise Waters, our next epic site on the Olympic Peninsula is Cape flattery.
-This is the northwestern most part of the state of Washington and is really out there.
+This is the northwesternmost part of the State of Washington and is really out there.
 Driving along the northernmost road and going through Neah Bay, you will come to the Cape Flattery trail head.
-The windswept Forest is Erie but the views at the end of the trail are one of a kind.
+The windswept forest is eerie but the views at the end of the trail are one of a kind.
 Hiking at Cape Flattery is best in nice weather, as the trail can be slick on the boardwalk areas.

 Note: be very mindful of water levels and the current.
 Even though this spot is much more calm than other parts of the river you need to be responsible for yourself.

-Yes, there are a few beaches in Washington where you might find purple clams, but in the southern portion of the Olympic Peninsula, the spit extending into Grays Harbor is the best place to hunt for them.
-Purple clams have a brown extreme and vibrant inner shell.
-At medium to low tide, walk the inner beach (map link here) and find some really colorful, unique ocean treasures.
+Yes, there are a few beaches in Washington where you might find purple clams, but in the southern portion of the Olympic Peninsula, the spit extending into Grays Harbor at Ocean Shores is the best place to hunt for them.
+Purple clams have a brown exterior and then a vibrant inner shell.
+At medium to low tide, walk the inner beach and find some really colorful, unique ocean treasures.

 Port Townsend is home to more than picturesque Victorian buildings.
 Down at Fort Worden State Park is the Point Wilson Lighthouse.
 A long stretch of beach, a few bunkers, and windswept trees make it an ideal spit for catching a Pacific Northwest sunset.
 The view from Point Wilson is of Whidbey Island’s yellow and white cliffs.
 As the sun goes down the cliffs turn pink and the clouds glow all the way to Canada.